NO MORE Groundhog Days for Michael Jackson

-The good news came for Jordan Chandler sometime in 1995 with an amendment to the law which allowed him as a child to no longer testify.
+The good news came for Jordan Chandler sometime in 1995 with an amendment to the law which allowed children to no longer testify.
 The legislators met the prosecutors’ request and made an exception for those child abuse cases when the prosecution had enough evidence to prove their case without a child’s testimony.

 Those who knew of the new legal procedure must have held their breath waiting for Sneddon to reopen the case against Jackson.
 Now he no longer needed Jordan Chandler to prove his case in court.
-All he had to do was submitting the evidence of the supposed “match” to bring criminal charges against Jackson and if the match was proven to be true the case could be won.
+All he had to do was submitting the evidence of the supposed “match” to bring criminal charges against Jackson.

 However all those who expected Sneddon to make the next step for which he actually had the law amended fell flat in their faces.
-Sneddon simply did not make that step and didn’t reopen the case.
-What he was waiting for was unclear as now he allegedly had everything he needed to do away with Jackson – the supposed “match” and the right to prosecute on this basis alone.
+Sneddon simply did not make that step and didn’t reopen the case which is another proof that he had no ‘evidence’ to support it.

 6. THE CULMINATION SCENE

-When the first two acts of the fake ‘molestation’ performance were over and the Arvizos finally made their entrance it became clear what Sneddon was waiting for these 12 long years – it turned out that he did not have enough evidence and was waiting for a second victim again!
+When the first two acts of the fake ‘molestation’ show were over and the Arvizos finally made their entrance it became clear what Sneddon was waiting for these 12 long years – it turned out that he still had nothing against MJ and was still waiting for a second ‘victim’.

-If anyone wonders why all this time he needed a second victim though he could do with the “match” alone and did not need even the first victim (not to mention the second one) due to changes in the law, their questions will remain unanswered and hang in the air again.
+If anyone wonders why all this time he needed a second victim though he could do with the “match” alone and did not require even the first victim (not to mention the second one) due to changes in the law, their questions will remain unanswered.

 The third act of the performance opened with new problems for the prosecution.
 Even though now Sneddon had Gavin Arvizo as another alleged victim, the first liar Jordan Chandler had already become an adult and now the 6th Amendment to the US Constitution became fully applicable to him.